-- OTHER ENERGY: Expenditures for energy that cannot be classified in one of the preceding categories. - FOOD: Expenditures for food used in the school food service program.
-Food used in instructional programs is charged under object 610.
-(Used only School Nutrition Fund function 3100.) - 640 BOOKS & PERIODICALS: Expenditures for books, textbooks, and periodicals prescribed and available for general use, including reference books.
+- UTILITY ENERGY SERVICES: Expenditures to provide energy for school facilities.
+Includes natural gas, electricity, bottle gas, oil, coal and other energy.
+(Used with Disbursement Functions 1000, 2610, and 3100.) - FUEL: Expenditures for fuel for vehicles, engines or motors (gasoline, diesel, etc.) purchased in bulk or periodically from a service station.
+(Used with Disbursement Functions 1000, 2650, and 2710.) - FOOD: Expenditures for food used in the school food service program.
+Food used in instructional programs is charged under object code 610 Supplies.
+(Used only School Nutrition Fund Disbursement Function Codes 2190 and 3100.) - 640 BOOKS & PERIODICALS: Expenditures for books, textbooks, and periodicals prescribed and available for general use, including reference books.
 This category includes the cost of workbooks, textbook binding or repairs, and textbooks that are purchased to be resold or rented.
 Also recorded here are the costs of binding or other repairs to school library books.
 The Government Finance Officers Association (GFOA) recommends that software be counted as a capital expense, and object 735, Technology Software, has been established for these expenditures.
 (Used primarily with functions 1000 and 2200.
 Books and periodicals for non-instructional staff should be coded to function 2590.) - E-Books: Cost of eBook expenses related to textbooks in digital format. - AUDIO-VISUAL MATERIALS: Include only expenditures for audio-visual materials but not equipment.
 (Equipment should be recorded under Object 731 if cost are \$5000 or more.) - WEB/CLOUD BASE SOFTWARE: Subscription-based software that resides external to school servers and is accessed via internet connectivity (e.g. SIS, LMS, BrainPop). - SUPPLIES TECHNOLOGY RELATED: Technology-related supplies include supplies that are typically used in conjunction with technology-related hardware or software.
 Some examples are CDs, flash or jump drives, parallel cables, subscriptions to online newspapers, and monitor stands.
 Ereaders, including Kindles, iPads, and PC's that fall below capitalization thresholds (<\$5,000) should be reported here as well.
 Software costs below the capitalization threshold should be reported here.
 Licenses and fees for services such as subscriptions to research materials over the Internet should be reported under 530 Communications.
 (Used primarily with functions 1000, 2230, and 2580, but may also be used with 2620, 2650, and 2730.) - INDIRECT COSTS: Amounts paid for non-restricted indirect costs in the School Nutrition Fund (excluding food and capital outlay costs), transferred to and expensed through the General Fund.